 A tent is not enough to protect you from the cold.
 You need a sleeping bag.
 The Tact Bivvy® 2.0 Emergency Sleeping Bag is made of the HeatEcho® reflective polyester film.
 The ultra-thin and lightweight sleeping bag reflects 90% of the heat released by your body back to you.
 This helps prevent hypothermia.

 The Tact Bivvy features taped seams that provide additional durability to the already tear-resistant, waterproof, and windproof sleeping bag.
 It also comes with 10 inches of para-tinder drawstring, which you can use for tying and other survival purposes.
 Peel the surface of the string and you’ll find a flammable inner cord you can use to start a fire.
 The set also includes a 120-decibel whistle, a carabiner, and a stuff Sack.

 Space blankets are not blankets made of the same aluminum foil you see in the kitchen.
 It’s easy to see why some people are confused.
 It’s a good idea to have sheets of aluminum foil in your bug out bag because of their many uses but it doesn’t compare to a space blanket.

 These emergency blankets are made of the kind of foil that NASA first used as sun shields.
 It eventually became one of the cheapest yet important bug out bag essentials around.

-Also known as Mylar blankets, the lightweight space blankets are used mainly for warmth.
-It smooth and reflective surface allows you to use it for waterproofing and as a signalling mirror, respectively.
+Also known as Mylar blankets, lightweight space blankets are used mainly for warmth.
+Its smooth and reflective surface allows you to use it for waterproofing and as a signaling mirror, respectively.

 The more layers you have, the better equipped you are to survive the cold.
 Aside from your clothes, sleeping bag, space blanket, and the tent over your head, you could use a poncho to keep you warm and dry.